-This compact Dobsonian telescope has a mirror size, 114 mm (4½”).
+This compact Dobsonian telescope has a mirror size, 114 mm (4½”) and parabolic optics.
 The manufacturer boasts that it provides clear views of lunar craters and plains on the Moon, and observation of planets, bright nebulas, and galaxies.

-This has a tabletop base providing smooth altazimuth motion for manual tracking of night sky objects.
-A focal ratio of 4 means it is best for wide field viewing of the night sky to see bright galaxies, distant cloudy nebulas, and sparkling star clusters.
+This is a fast telescope with a focal ratio of 4 meaning it is best for wide field viewing of the night sky to see bright galaxies, distant cloudy nebulas, and sparkling star clusters.

 #6.
 Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope